Compare Popular Online Forensic Science Programs

 What is a Forensic Scientist?

 A forensic scientist is a professional who collects and analyzes evidence for criminal cases.
 They typically spend many hours in laboratories using microscopes or other examination equipment.
-However, they also visit crime scenes and work alongside investigators to find and collect evidence.
+However, they also visit crime scenes and work alongside investigators to find and collect evidence when working as crime scene investigators.
 Forensic scientists must learn and implements best practices for collection so that they don't harm the chain of evidence and thereby taint the samples.

 Get Matched With Forensic Science Programs